alphagov/notifications-ruby-client/README.md

 ### Arguments
 #### `phone_number`
-The phone number of the recipient, only required for sms notifications.
+The phone number of the recipient, only required when using `client.send_sms`.

 #### `email_address`
-The email address of the recipient, only required for email notifications.
+The email address of the recipient, only required when using `client.send_email`.

 #### `template_id`
 Find by clicking **API info** for the template you want to send.